Man at a desk looking at a piece of paper with a confused look

 3. Read your card’s terms and conditions to understand what finance charges you may incur and how your credit issuer calculates each fee.

-• Cash advances: If you borrow cash from your credit card, you’ll likely incur a cash advance fee.
+• Cash advances: If you borrow cash from your credit card, you might incur a cash advance fee.
 Depending on the issuer, this fee may be a flat rate or a percentage of the amount you borrow.
 The interest rate on a cash advance is usually higher than the interest rate on purchases.
 And a cash advance usually begins accruing interest the day it posts to your account.
 That means you’ll immediately carry a balance and may forfeit the no-interest grace period some card issuers offer if you don’t carry a balance from month to month.

-• Balance Transfers: Balance transfers allow you to shift your debt from one or multiple high-interest credit cards to one lower-interest card.
-Some credit card companies offer 0% introductory or promotional interest rates on balance transfers and purchases.
-So you won’t owe interest or lose your grace period if you pay your balances before the promotional period ends.While this can help you save on interest and pay your debt off sooner, balance transfers may be costly, with fees typically ranging between 3 and 5% of the amount transferred
+• Balance Transfers: Balance transfers allow you to shift your debt from one (or multiple) high-interest credit cards to one lower-interest card.
+Some credit card companies offer introductory or promotional interest rates on balance transfers and purchases.
+While this can help you save on interest and pay your debt off sooner, balance transfers may be costly

 • Penalty Fees: Mistakes can happen when managing your credit, but some mistakes come with penalties.
 For example, your card issuer may charge a late fee if you miss a payment, make a late payment, or make less than your minimum payment.
 And if you exceed your card’s credit limit, your issuer could charge an over-limit fee.
-Additionally, missing a credit card payment may prompt some card issuers to charge a penalty APR, which is higher than a regular purchase APR.
+Additionally, missing a credit card payment may prompt your credit card company to charge a penalty APR, which is higher than a regular purchase APR.
 And a card issuer may also charge a returned payment fee if the form of payment used to pay your credit card bill is insufficient, like a check that bounces.

 • Annual fees: Some card issuers charge a yearly fee to use their credit cards, called an annual fee.